ellenkoenig/datascience-co-learning/README.md

 [Math and Statistics](#contents)
 ---

-* [Statistics with R Specialization](https://www.coursera.org/specializations/statistics) from Duke University + Coursera: The specialization costs money, but the material for the individual courses is accessible for free.
+* [Statistics with R Specialization](https://www.coursera.org/specializations/statistics): A popular, semester-long statistics course from from Duke University & Coursera.
+Focus is on stats with programming assignments in R. That said, it is possible to make it through the course without knowing much about R. Topics: inference, correlation, regression, Bayesian statistics.

 * [Computational Linear Algebra for Coders](https://github.com/fastai/numerical-linear-algebra/blob/master/README.md): From the good people at [fast.ai](http://fast.ai).

+* [Linear Algebra - Foundations to Frontiers](https://www.edx.org/course/laff-linear-algebra-foundations-to-frontiers): A popular, semester-long course from the University of Texas at Austin and edX.
+Challenging, but doesn't assume too much math experience.
+Programming exercises require Matlab, but it's possible to finish the course with R, Python, etc.